ImperialCollegeLondon/ReCoDE-home/docs/contribute.md

 ## Working with [RCDS](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/imperial-community-courses/) and [RSEs](https://www.imperial.ac.uk/research-software-engineering/)

 You will work as a GTA receiving the higher rate pay (£35.78/hour including holiday pay).
 The project is to be completed within 45 hours evenly spread over three months.
-You will be supported by a member of the RCDS Team (Research Computing and Data Science) and a Research Software Engineer.
+You will be supported by a member of the Research Computing and Data Science (RCDS) Team and a Research Software Engineer (RSE).

 ### RSE Role